mashkarharis/mashkarharis.github.io/content/docs/LLD/GOF/Structural/Composite.md

 }
 ```
 ### Output
-Here is what we will get as our output,
+Here is what we get as our output,
 ```text
 [D] ROOT [T] 49.50 KB
     [D] CAMERA ROLL [T] 44.40 KB